reginaib/AC-DTI/analysis/README.md

-`dataset-name_tsnumber_tanumber.csv` contains all identified activity cliffs within the dataset, based on specified similarity and activity threshold values.
+`dataset-name_ts-number_ta-number.csv` contains all identified activity cliffs within the dataset, based on specified similarity and activity threshold values.

 `model-name_dataset_predictions.csv`: contains the output of the model's predictions on the specified dataset.